The Open Records Act

 In 1974, the General Assembly enacted the Open Meetings Act, KRS 61.800 to KRS 61.850, which establishes a right of access to public meetings.
 The General Assembly recognized that the formation of public policy is public business, and should not be conducted in secret.
 The Act requires that all meetings of a quorum of the members of a public agency where public business is discussed or action is taken must be public meetings.
 Public meetings must be open to the public at all times, unless the subject of the meeting falls within one or more of the thirteen exceptions found in the statute.
 You may attend any public meeting, and you cannot be required to identify yourself in order to attend.

-For more information regarding both Open Records and Open Meetings Law please see: Protecting Your Right To Know: The Kentucky Open Records and Open Meetings Acts and also visit the Attorney General's Website.
+For more information regarding both Open Records and Open Meetings Law please visit the Attorney General's website: Attorney General's Website.